Deepak Tiwari, Doug Anderson

 Ensure that App Engine is selected in the dropdown menu.

-If your app runs in a Managed VM and writes custom logs, select the desired log name.
+If your app runs in the flexible environment and writes custom logs, select the desired log name.

 Filtering and finding logs